AniZpZ/AutoSmoothQuant/README.md

   "qkv": "per-tensor",
   "out": "per-tensor",
   "fc1": "per-tensor",
-  "fc2": "per-tensor"
+  "fc2": "per-tensor",
+  "type": "int8"
 }
 ```

 "qkv" stands for QKV matmul of attention, "out" stands for out matmul of attention.
 "fc1" and "fc2" are the layers of the FFNs, which might be referred to as "gate_up" and "down" in Llama-like models.
 You can set the value to "per-tensor" or "per-token" to perform the quant granularity you want.
+"type" stands for which kind of datatype you want to quantize model into.
+Currently we support int8 and fp8(e4m3).

 Once config is set, generate scales and do model quantization with following command:
 ```
 cd autosmoothquant/examples
-python3 smoothquant_model.py --model-path=/path/to/model --quantize-model=True --generate-scale=True --dataset-path=/path/to/dataset --smooth-strength=0.5
+python3 smoothquant_model.py --model-path /path/to/model --dataset-path /path/to/dataset --smooth-strength 0.5 --quantize-model --generate-scale
 ```

 use following command for more information